mdrakiburrahman/azure-relay/samples/hybrid-connections/dotnet/README.md

 HTTP: 🕸️

 1. [x] [➡️ `1.simple-websocket`](./1.simple-websocket/README.md) - The "Simple Websocket" sample illustrates the basic functions of the API and shows how to bi-directionally exchange blocks of text over a connection
-2. [ ] [➡️ `2.thrift`](./2.thrift/README.md) - The "Thrift" sample is a variation of the C# sample that is part of the Apache Thrift project and shows how to use the Thrift RPC model over Hybrid Connections.
+2. [x] [➡️ `2.thrift`](./2.thrift/README.md) - The "Thrift" sample is a variation of the C# sample that is part of the Apache Thrift project and shows how to use the Thrift RPC model over Hybrid Connections.
+ * ❌ Build is busted on Dotnet v4.8 - also, uses `WindowsAzure` libraries that are dead.
 3. [ ] [➡️ `3.bond`](./3.bond/README.md) - The "Bond" sample illustrates how to use Microsoft Bond Comm RPC with the Relay.
 The sample includes an standardalone implementation of an alternate Epoxy transport that uses Hybrid Connections instead of TCP.
 4. [ ] [➡️ `4.portbridge`](./4.portbridge/README.md) - The "PortBridge" sample is a port of one of the classic flagship samples of the WCF Relay capability over to the new Hybrid Connection Relay.
 PortBridge creates multiplexed socket tunnels that can bridge TCP and Named Pipe socket connections across the Relay, including **⚠️ SQL Server ⚠️** and Remote Deskop Connections.